Drug Stability Testing Programme

 COMMISSIONING A STUDY

-Organisations can commission a stability study for their agent / device through the Drug Stability Programme.
+Organisations can commission a stability study for their agent / device through the Drug Stability Programme like the kratom effects.
 Commissioned studies will be undertaken by the programme’s chosen provider and will lead to open access publication of peer review data.

 The benefits of commissioning a study are: